 Dr. Kathryn Parsons joined our group in 2019, and is excited to be back in her home state of Wisconsin.
-She trained at the Southern College of Optometry and received her undergraduate degree from the University of Wisconsin - Eau Claire, where she majored in biology and Spanish.
+She earned her OD at the Southern College of Optometry and received her undergraduate degree from UW - Eau Claire, where she majored in biology and Spanish.

-Dr. Chelci Schade earned her Bachelor of Science from UW-Madison and her Doctor of Optometry from Southern College of Optometry.
-She graduated Magna Cum Laude with Beta Sigma Kappa Honors.
-Her goal is to provide exceptional eye and health care to patients of all ages.
+Dr. Chelci Schade graduated from UW-Madison and earned her OD from the Southern College of Optometry, where she graduated Magna Cum Laude with Beta Sigma Kappa Honors.
 She is passionate about playing a role in the prevention, diagnosis, and management of each patient's individual eye conditions.

 Dr. Chris Smith moved to De Pere, WI after completing his degree in optometry at Ferris State University in Big Rapids, MI and has been practicing optometry for 20 years in Green Bay and Appleton, WI.
 Dr. Smith enjoys spending time with his wife and children and exploring the outdoors in the Green Bay area.